-MA 242 Introduction to Statistics
+MA 243 Introduction to Statistics

 Descriptive statistics for categorical and numerical data analysis, basic concepts of probability, confidence intervals, hypothesis tests involving proportions and means, introduction to correlation and regression, and chi-square testing.
 Statistical software will be used extensively throughout the course.
 Examples from a wide variety of disciplines, including business, the social sciences, and the life sciences, to prepare students with varying backgrounds and interests to become intelligent consumers and users of statistics.
-Prerequisites: EN 111 or equivalent, MA 95 or equivalent.
+Prerequisites: EN 121 or equivalent, MA 95 or equivalent.

-MA 251 Calculus I 4 credits Fall- Even Years
+MA 251 Calculus I

 This is the first half of a standard single-variable calculus course that utilizes verbal, graphical, tabular, and algebraic points of view.
 Topics include limits and continuity, applications of the derivative, and the fundamental theorem of calculus.
-Prerequisite: MA 115 or equivalent.
+Prerequisite: MA 112 or equivalent.

-MA 252 Calculus II 4 credits Spring- Odd Years
+MA 252 Calculus II